bc-discord/bc-discord.github.io/pages/balisong/basics/surface_treatments/surface_treatments.md

 - Blasting: A process of shooting highly-pressurized media at a metal part to texturize the surface.
 Degree of roughness depends on the media used.
     - Examples: beadblasting, sandblasting, glassblasting, zirblasting (zirconia media)
 - Orange peel:
+- Jeweling:

 ### Steel
 - Blueing: Blue coloring of carbon steel with nitride salts.

 ### Titanium
 - Frost: On lower grade titanium, etching can cause a crystal-like pattern to appear.
 Not possible to achieve from the usual 6Al-4V titanium used by balisong makers.
 - Crystal: A pattern that comes from heating titanium in a vacuum to produce a crystal look; much stronger than a frost.
-For it's difficulty to produce, a few [titanium damascus]({% link pages/balisong/materials.md %}#titanium) makers sell billets of them.
+For it's difficulty to produce, a few [titanium damascus]({% link pages/balisong/basics/materials.md %}#titanium) makers sell billets of them.
     - [CrystalTi Lab](https://www.instagram.com/tikron.by_michael/), [morphaholic](https://www.instagram.com/morphaholic/)

 ---